atrokos/Mamlambo/README.md

 ### Reverting Changes
 After committing, you can revert up to the last 10 commits by pressing the `Revert` button.

+### Converting currencies
+You can add your own currency conversions, simply add them in the `config.json` file.
+User added conversions work both ways, so only one definition is sufficient.
+To convert between currencies:
+1. Click on `Tools` in the menu.
+2. Select `Convert currency`.

 ### Statistics
 Mamlambo supports statistics for data with the same currency.
 Ensure that the data is filtered by a single currency before generating statistics.
 1. Apply a filter for a single currency.